Skip to Content

 GSD Sleeping on Couch

-My German Shepherd Willow all alone enjoying a snooze!
+My German Shepherd Willow is all alone, enjoying a snooze!

 Seniors

-Older dogs above 8 or 9 years old shouldn’t be left alone for too long, especially if they have health problems.
-German Shepherds are prone to hip and elbow dysplasia which may cause them pain or discomfort.
+Older dogs above 8 or 9 shouldn’t be left alone for too long, especially if they have health problems.
+German Shepherds are prone to hip and elbow dysplasia, which may cause pain or discomfort.

 German Shepherds are also prone to sensitive stomachs and digestive issues, and older dogs, like humans, need to pee more.
 Keep an eye on them, and don’t leave them alone for more than two to three hours, especially if you notice any of these symptoms.

-• Start off slowly, a few minutes here and there, and build up.
+• Start slowly, a few minutes here and there, and build up.

 • Exercise the dog first to get them tired.